5 Things Americans Need to Know About Travel to Cuba

 If flying through another country, as an American citizen:

-Upon arrival at the airport in Cuba, there will be a table just before the line for immigration that is selling health insurance for Americans.
-Health insurance is mandatory for Americans.
-If you arrived at Cuban immigrations without proof of health insurance, don't worry, the officer will kindly point you to where you can acquire Cuban health insurance for your trip.
-This is required because the embargo prevents US citizens from using American health insurance in Cuba.
+Upon arrival at the airport in Cuba, there will be a table just before the line for immigration that is selling health insurance.
+It is mandatory for Americans.
+If you arrive at Cuban Immigrations without proof of health insurance, don't worry, the officer will kindly point you to where you can acquire Cuban health insurance for your trip.
 It only costs $4 per day.
-There is no way to purchase this insurance ahead of your travel to Cuba.

 As an American, there are a few restrictions on what you can bring back from Cuba.

 The following items are allowed:

-Any souvenirs, up to $400 total, excluding art, cigars, alcohol or prohibited items.
+Any souvenirs, including art, cigars, alcohol or prohibited items.

 Art, an unlimited amount.